So you think you have a swarm of bees!

 - Enjoy watching the beekeeper at work putting the swarm in a container to take away.

 - Make a donation to the Beekeepers Association.
 A beekeeper is not paid and is doing you a favour since the bees may be a nuisance to him or her, due to the expense, time and trouble of fetching and checking them, and also treating for diseases before they can safely be put with other bees.
-A commercial firm may charge you as much as £40 to remove a swarm, if they will do it at all.
+A commercial firm may charge you as much as £80 to remove a swarm, if they will do it at all.
 To donate, please click here and select Donation.

 - Don’t expect beekeepers to do anything about swarms in inaccessible places such as chimneys or vents.
 Our insurance does not cover us for taking risks, and we cannot undertake any structural work to get at bees for the same reason.